misaka00251/epm/README.md

 Resources
 ---------

-The official home page for EPM is <https://www.msweet.org/epm>.
+The official home page for EPM is <https://jimjag.github.io/epm/>.

-Report all problems and submit all patches/pull requests for this version using the Github issue tracking pages at <https://github.com/jimjag/epm/issues>.
+Report all problems and submit all patches/pull requests using the Github issue tracking pages at <https://github.com/jimjag/epm/issues>.